Aviation State High School: Sports

+Infrastructure and Facilities

 The school has 11 main buildings, A, B, C, D, E, H, J, K, L blocks, the Hall, and the Canteen.
 A Block is mainly computer rooms, with one science lab on the lower level of the building.
 B block is where the communications department has many rooms, with the exception of a Technology lab, and a Computer workshop, leased to the Rotary Club of Nundah.
 A dedicated high-end computer room, where coding classes take place, and a recording studio, are also located in this block.
 C block is a multi-use block, with the administration office and many general-use classrooms being located here.
 D block is the Aeroskills Technology Block, where Manual Arts and Graphics takes place.
 The block has 3 workshops and one classroom - for Graphics.
 A laser cutter is located in this block.
 E block is an annex to A block, with a Multi Media Room (Theatre) and Career Education being housed here.
 H block is where the Hospitality kitchens are located, as well as theory classrooms, and a cabin-crew training area, with actual seats from a Boeing 767 being used for realism.
 J block is the dedicated Science block, with 4 science laboratories and a special room for Flight Simulator's inside J block.
 Most Science classes are held here, and are all fitted with smart-boards as standard.
 K Block is another name for the Library.
 The Library houses over 1000 books, and a gym underneath for HPE classes.
 There are also 2 annexes for classes to be held, or presentations to be given as well as a computer room.
 L Block is where Art classes are held.
 Inside is a studio, and a Mac Lab.
 Outside is a Fire-powered kiln, for clay works completed over the year.
 Next to L block is the Hall, which is used for Futsal, Basketball, Assemblies and (once) plane storage.
 The hall is well used.
 The Canteen is a popular place at Aviation High, with fresh food is prepared by a school-hired chef.